HazemAbdesamed/legisFrance-data-engineering/Readme.md

 Assuming that the fields that are used the most are **nature** and **date**, two indexes are created for these fields.

-Also, in this part we load the data into the mongodb db after performing some transformations to respect the structure of the mongodb collection.
+Also, in this part we load the data into the mongodb after performing some transformations in order to respect the structure of the mongodb collection.

 The code used to load data can be found in [load_to_db.py file](https://github.com/HazemAbdesamed/legisFrance-data-engineering/blob/main/airflow/dags/functions/load_to_db.py).
 ![alt text](https://user-images.githubusercontent.com/48518599/234460528-74538ff4-f103-4769-ac84-403afbfd5385.png "example")